Agendas, Minutes and Papers

-The measures listed below as part of the Traffic Regulation Order, have been accepted by Oxfordshire County Council and will be implemented in the near future.
+The measures listed below as part of the Traffic Regulation Order, have been accepted by Oxfordshire County Council and have now been implemented.

 - Parking restriction on Nine Acres Lane – from the junction of Nine Acres Lane with Thames Street/Pound Hill to the point where the road widens outside Jeffs Terrace

 - Parking alterations on Market Street – time restriction of 1 hour for spaces outside the Pharmacy during the daytime.
 Remove the parking prohibition (double yellow lines) opposite the former Post Office.
 Alterations to white line outside The Old Post House

 - Parking restriction on Church Street – Parking prohibition for one car’s length between the Rose & Crown and Ceorl House

 - Parking restriction on Grammar School Hill – parking prohibition [both sides] for approximately 60m into the 20mph limit and 20m in the 30mph limit, to aid visibility at the brow of the hill.

 - Parking restriction on Browns Lane – southernmost parking space.
 This has been requested by Stagecoach and others.
 If a wide vehicle is parked in this space or a parked vehicle is away from the kerb, this can block a bus from getting through